apehex/tokun/articles/unicode.md

 weaker form of semantic similarity => improved?

 can these embedding and prediction techniques be further improved?

+obviously this research of western centric, because of my limited knowledge.
+I'd be interested to have other POV, don't hesitate to reach out :)

 [huggingface-tokenization-1]: https://huggingface.co/blog/apehex/tokenization-is-a-dead-weight
 [image-pca-bytes]: .images/projector/bytes.pca.gif